 Together, Hoya cadets come from every walk of life, were admitted into the top three percent of academic institutions in the country, and exceed the U.S. Army Cadet Command and 4th ROTC Brigade standards in every measurable category.
 In 2012, out of 272 programs in the nation, U.S. Army Cadet Command ranked the Hoya Battalion as its top Senior ROTC Battalion in the Nation.

-Unique to this program, a rich history exists between the Hoya Battalion and the Army.
+A rich history exists between the Hoya Battalion and the Army that is unique to this program.
 The first Georgetown student, who eventually served in Congress, was also the first Georgetown College cadet in 1791.
-For more than 220 years, this battalion commissioned more than 4,100 officers, including the current Chief of Staff, Army.
+For more than 220 years, this battalion commissioned more than 4,100 officers, including a former Chief of Staff Army.
 Over that time, commissioned officers from the Hoya Battalion commanded soldiers at every level in every major campaign and conflict fought by the United States and the Confederate States of America.

-Hoya cadets, upon commissioning, join a long line of distinguished graduates who have served this republic so well.
+Hoya cadets, upon commissioning, join a long line of distinguished graduates who have served this nation well.
 The newest generation of Hoya officers, training today to earn a commission and lead soldiers, will uphold our battle-tested honor and serve with distinction, pride, and poise.

 Thank you for visiting our website.
 Please feel free to contact us if you have any questions or if you think you possess what it takes to become a Hoya cadet.